New York Spring Warbler Migration Tour

 1. The Secret of Central Park.
 Did you know The Audubon Society calls New York City’s Central Park one of the best places in the United States for bird watching?
 We add expert birding guides for up-to-the-minute inside warbler-spotting intel.

-2. Twenty Warbler Species in One Day: Plus various other resident and migrating song birds, woodpeckers, our resident hawks is about average for the spring migration in Central Park.
+2. Twenty Warbler Species in One Day plus various other resident and migrating song birds, woodpeckers, and our resident hawks is about average for the spring migration in Central Park.

 3. Don’t Miss the Lady.
 Experience the Statue of Liberty up-close and personal (and the famous Manhattan skyline, too) from the deck of our evening Harbor Tour